vechain/vechain-sdk-js/README.md

    - `./packages/hardhat-plugin`: Seamlessly integrate the vechain SDK with Hardhat, the Ethereum development environment.
 This plugin provides a bridge between the vechain SDK and the Ethereum ecosystem, enabling you to leverage the best of both worlds.
    - `./packages/logging`: The logging package provides a simple and easy-to-use logging system for the vechain SDK.
 This module is dedicated to managing and customizing logs within the SDK, ensuring your development experience remains transparent and insightful.
    - `./packages/network`: Embark on a journey through the network module, your gateway to all things related to blockchain interaction and transaction dissemination.
 Here, the vechain SDK connects you seamlessly to the VechainThor blockchain.
-   - `./packages/provider`: Get the maximum of EVM development stack with provider package.
-This module is dedicated to managing the compatibility with ethers and EVM world.
-   - `./packages/wallet`: Secure your assets and manage transactions with ease using the wallet package.
-This module provides functionality for creating and managing vechain wallets, as well as signing and broadcasting transactions securely on the VechainThor blockchain.
    - `./packages/rpc-proxy`: This package is designed to bridge the gap between Thor's RESTful API and Ethereum's JSON-RPC.

 Explore, experiment, and let the vechain SDK empowers your blockchain adventures!